Truth be Carved: A Comparative Study of English Medieval Roof Bosses at St Marys Redcliffe and Tewkesbury Abbey (1100-1540)

 History of Art: Medieval Art and Medievalisms MA - University of York

-Roof bosses are decorative sculptures which cover joints and intersections of ribs in vaulted ceilings.
-These are found particularly in ecclesiastical Gothic architecture of the Middle Ages.
-Yet, they remain significantly under studied as art historical objects.
-Their location in key social areas of the church and their assemblage of imagery may offer a unique insight into parish communities.
+Roof bosses are decorative sculptures which cover intersections of ribs in vaulted ceilings.
+These are found throughout ecclesiastical Gothic architecture of the Middle Ages and represent a wealth of imagery.
+Moreover, their unique locations ensured their survival through iconoclasms and offers great insight into medieval design.
+Yet, despite their distinctiveness, they remain significantly understudied as art historical objects.